JacobLloydCyber/ChallengeLabA/README.md

 <br />

 <p align="center">
 In this image, I am displaying the contents of the /etc/group file to the screen.
 Within the highlighted portion of the screenshot is an entry for Engineering, Sales, and IT.
-This means that the groups were successfully added to the system. <br/>
+This indicates that the groups were successfully added to the system. <br/>
 <img src="https://i.imgur.com/diJqe7a.png" height="80%" width="80%" alt="LinChallLab"/>
 <br />
 <br />